 The ‘State of Being Calculator’ uses nine measures to gauge our overall life satisfaction.
 By considering each factor separately we can narrow down potential actions we can use to improve life.
-If you would like to use the tool to track progress over time, you can register an account to record your changes and past scores.
+If you would like to use the tool to track progress over time, you can register to record your changes and past scores.

 How to use: